 Conclusion: Move Smarter, Not Less

-Exercise and heartburn do not have to be in constant conflict.
+Exercise is one of the most effective long-term lifestyle habits for GERD management, but choosing the wrong type, timing, or intensity can temporarily worsen symptoms.
 The evidence increasingly shows that regular, moderate physical activity is associated with a lower risk of GERD, not a higher one, but the type, timing, and intensity of exercise matter considerably.

-Gentle, upright movement, especially diaphragmatic breathing exercises, moderate walking, and low-impact activity scheduled well away from mealtimes, offers the greatest benefit with the least risk.
+For most people with GERD, walking, diaphragmatic breathing exercises, upright cycling, and low-impact resistance training provide the best balance of symptom control, cardiovascular health, and long-term reflux reduction.
 High-impact, core-heavy, or inverted routines are most likely to provoke symptoms and may need to be modified or replaced.

 ⚠️ Medical Disclaimer